rene78/latest-changes/doc/Equirectangular_Distance_Explanation.md

 - **Distance:** Calculated using the Pythagorean theorem and scaled by the Earth's radius.

 This method offers a good trade-off between simplicity and accuracy for short distances, making it suitable for many applications in geospatial analysis.

+## Credit

+This formula has been found on the website [Movable Type](http://www.movable-type.co.uk/scripts/latlong.html#equirectangular).
+Thanks Chris Veness!